 Business wars may be fought with machines and technology, but they are won by people.
 It is the spirit of people and the person who leads them that gains victory.

 The biggest part of this equation is strong, genuine leadership.
-Not only do they set the standard with how everyone in the organization should behave or act, but they also architect the programs that unlock extraordinary results out of their team of people.
+Not only do they set the standard with how everyone in the organization should behave or act, but they also architect the programs and environment that unlocks extraordinary results out of their team of people.
 The leader acts as the chief problem solver as well as corporate referee.

-Have you ever noticed humans seek leaders that are principled, trustworthy, strong, courageous, resilient, fair, sharing, and have a track record of winning?
+Have you ever noticed humans seek leaders that are principled, trustworthy, strong, courageous, resilient, fair, and sharing?
 This is found in sports, families, businesses, you name it.
 You can even see it in the animal kingdom with social animals.

 Take for instance Asian and African Elephants who have been around for 5 million years.
 Elephant herds, a group of six to twelve, are led by the oldest, wisest female known as the “matriarch”.
 Elephants, too, seek out and attach to the female who is principled, trustworthy, knowledgeable, resilient, fair, and sharing.
 Professor Phyllis Lee, a behavioral psychologist at University of Stirling and chair of the scientific advisory committee for the Amboseli Trust for Elephants said: